anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

 # Guidelines for Encoding Domain Labels in RDF Using in OntoLex
-### Sara Carvalho, Rute Costa, Fahad Khan,  Margarida Ramos and Ana Salgado
+### Ana Salgado, Fahad Khan, Sara Carvalho, Rute Costa and  Margarida Ramos

 ## Domain Labels - An Introduction